rokath/trice/docs/SeggerRTT.md

 # Segger Real Time Transfer (RTT)
+- Prerequisite is a processor with memory background access supporrt like ARM Cortex-M cores.
 - Detailed description can be found in document [UM08001_JLink.pdf](../third_party/Manuals/UM08001_JLink.pdf) in chapter 16 which is part of [https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
+- Following examples for Windows, but should work similar also on Linux and Darwin (MacOS).
 - The trice tool can use the SEGGER RTT protocol in different ways.
+  - Hardware paths:
+    - Use J-Link or J-Link OB (on-board)
+    - Use ST-Link with **gostlink** (Work in progress in June 2020)
+    - Use some other Debug-Probe with target memory access (support welcome)
+  - Data format
+    - trice8: Normal UART format (depreciated for RTT)
+    - trice4: direct trice format (was RTTD)
+  - RTT channel selection (on target and on host)
+    - RECOMMENDED:
+      - `trice l -device JLinkRTTLogger -channel n` starts a `JLinkRTTLogger.exe` which connects to J-Link and writes to a logfile which in turn is read by the trice tool.
+On exit the `JLinkRTTLogger.exe` is killed.automatically.
+It expects a target sending trice messages in 4-bytes format over RTT channel n.
+It is possible to start several instances on different channels as well as on different targets.
+      - `trice` without args scans for a trice.json first in the current directory and second in the trice.exe directory.
+    - OBSOLETE:
+     - Channel 0 (normally for ASCII messages)
+      - Flash a RTT example, start `JLink.exe` and `trice log -device RTT` for trice logs.
+        - `trice l -device RTT` connects to a running **J-Link driver/server** over TCP localhost:19021 and displays trices.
+      - Flash a RTTD example, start `JLink.exe` and `trice log -device RTTD` for trice logs.
+        - `trice l -device RTT` connects to a running **J-Link driver/server** over TCP localhost:19021 and displays trices.

 ## J-Link option
 - Prerequisite is a SEGGER J-Link debug probe or a development board with an on-board J-Link option.